Did you know helmets have an expiration date or that if a helmet isn’t put on correctly it becomes less effective?

 There is no particular age at which a child should switch to an adult helmet.
 The size helmet you purchase will depend on how well the helmet fits.
 Remember you always want to achieve a snug fit as noted in the fitting instructions.

-12-year-old Texas native Gage Duke turned tragedy into triumph, using lessons he learned to start Just Cuz Helmets Matter, a non-profit organization that provides bike safety education and bicycle helmets to those who can't afford them.
+As a 12-year-old Texas native, Gage Duke turned tragedy into triumph by starting Just Cuz Helmets Matter.
+This non-profit organization provides bike safety education and helmets to those who can't afford them.
 Watch the video to learn more about Gage's wonderful cause and see how you can help make a difference.
 Let's help Gage save lives!

 Learn more about Gage and his nonprofit by visiting his website: Just Cuz Helmets Matter.